nhtua/react-docker/README.md

 I would like to explain more about the way Dockerfile works.
 In this project, Dockerfile is using a feature called multi-stage build which is available from Docker 1.17.
 With this setup, Dockerfile has two stages.

-First stage, it use the based-image Node:14 to run the build command
+First stage, it uses the based-image `node:14` to run the build command

 ```
 npm install && npm run build
 ```
 After build completed, all the assets file like html, css and js are placed in `/app/build`.

-The second stage, it use based-image Nginx to serve the static html as a web server.
+The second stage, it uses a based-image Nginx to serve the static html as a web server.
 Dockerfile would copy the build from `/app/build` into `/usr/share/nginx/html` which is the default directly for serving a static website.

 In general, we use Nginx to run the web server for ReactJs, which absolutely optimizes for serving static html files and it's better than using `npm start` in development mode.